qunitjs/qunit/docs/api/callbacks/QUnit.on.md

 ---
 layout: page-api
 title: QUnit.on()
-excerpt: Register a callback to fire whenever the specified event is emitted.
+excerpt: Register an event listener callback.
 groups:
   - callbacks
 redirect_from: